TheNetStriker/integration-dreambox/Readme.md

-# Dreambox integration for Unfolded Circle Remote Two and 3
+# Dreambox/Enigma2 integration for Unfolded Circle Remote Two and 3

-The driver lets you control one Dreambox via network using the Unfolded Circle Remote Two and 3.
+The driver lets you control multiple Dreambox/Enigma2 devices via network using the Unfolded Circle Remote Two and 3.

+## Custom commands

+Custom commands can be sent with `SEND COMMAND` or `COMMAND SEQUENCE` by just setting the command number as command parameter.

 ## Installation